opensearch-project/documentation-website/_migrations/migration-phases/backfill.md

 After you have routed the client based on your use case, test adding records against HTTP requests using the following steps:

-1. In the Migration Console, execute the following command:
+1. In the Migration Console, run the following command:

    ```shell
    console kafka describe-topic-records
    ```

    Note the records in the logging topic.

 2. After a short period, execute the same command again and compare the increase in records against the expected HTTP requests.